Skip to Main Content

 Fixed Effects and Random Effects

-Panel data is a dataset in which the behavior of each individual or entity (e.g., country, state, industry) is observed at multiple points in time.
+Panel data (also known as longitudinal or cross-sectional time-series data) is a dataset in which the behavior of each individual or entity (e.g., country, state, company, industry) is observed at multiple points in time.

 Example:

-- When we work with panel data in Stata, we need to declare that we have a panel dataset.
+When we work with panel data in Stata, we need to set the data as a panel first.

 use https://dss.princeton.edu/training/Panel101_new.dta